AAIR-lab/AAIR-JEDAI/README.md

 4. Check that `PYTHON_2_PATH` and `VAL_PATH` in `config.py` are pointing to the corresponding binaries on your system.

-## Running JEDAI

-`./start_jedai.sh`

-Alternatively execute this command:

-`python3 manage.py runserver`

-The output of this command includes a link to the development server hosting the frontend.

 You are required to submit a domain and problem file, as well as a .dae environment file.
 See the `test_domains` directory for examples.